DadiAnas/pydockercompose/README.md

 This package is a python package for generating Docker Compose file.
 It contains two classes :
-*   DockerCompose : which represent represent docker-compose file.
+*   DockerCompose : It represents docker-compose file.
     In this version, it supports adding the following parameters:
        -  version
        -  services